skggm/skggm/README.md

 scikit-learn wrappers for various implementations QUIC

-## Installing the pyquic submodule
+# Setup pyquic submodule

+This project currently depends on the pyquic module for python QUIC bindings.
+We include this project as a submodule which needs to be checked out independently.

-# When first checking out this repo run:
+## When first checking out this repo run:
     git submodule init
     git submodule update --checkout --remote

-# Updating latest develop from keystone
+## Updating latest develop from keystone
     git submodule update --checkout --remote

-# See readme at:
+## See readme at:
     https://github.com/osdf/pyquic